The 4 Functions Of The Skeletal System

 1. Support: The Body's Structural Framework

 The most obvious function of the skeletal system is to provide support.
-Bones act as the scaffolding upon which the rest of the body is built.
+Now, bones act as the scaffolding upon which the rest of the body is built.
 They hold us upright, maintain our posture, and provide a framework for the attachment of muscles, tendons, and ligaments.
 Without this internal framework, we would be a shapeless mass of tissues on the floor.

 2. Protection: Shielding Vital Organs

 The pelvis also provides protection for the delicate reproductive organs and the lower abdominal organs.
+Without the protective function of the skeletal system, our vital organs would be highly vulnerable to injury.
 This bony structure acts as a shield against external forces, minimizing the risk of injury to these vital organs.
-Without the protective function of the skeletal system, our vital organs would be highly vulnerable to injury.
 Even minor accidents could have life-threatening consequences.

 3. Movement: Enabling Locomotion and Dexterity